 Longtime Decatur residents fed up with School Board, superintendent start new petitionFILE PHOTO USED FOR ILLUSTRATION PURPOSES: The City Schools of Decatur Board of Education.
-Top row, left to right: Superintendent David Dude and School Board Chair Lewis Jones.
+Top row, left to right: former Superintendent David Dude and School Board Chair Lewis Jones.
 Bottom row, left to right: School board members James Herndon, Tasha White (Vice Chair), Heather Tell and Jana Johnson-Davis.
 Image obtained via City Schools of Decatur

 This story has been updated.